UPB-SysSec/3MF-Analyzer/README.md

 We created 3MF Analyzer to aid the automatic creation, execution, and evaluation of test cases.
 The test cases are a mixture of manually and automatically create 3MF files.
-The automatic test cases are creates using the `create` command of the tool.
+The automatic test cases are created using the `create` command of the tool.
 All resulting partial 3MF files and manually defined ones are bundled into 3MF archives (i.e. ZIPed) using the `build` command.

 The `run` command starts a (to be tested) program and loads a 3MF file with the program.